The Pink Assassin: Power League Wrestling (2006–2008, 2011)

 At the end of the year, The Pink Assassin began appearing for charity wrestling events with Power League Wrestling based in Pawtucket, Rhode Island.
 On December 12, 2006, The Pink Assassin came out of retirement for Power House Brawl 2006 to wrestle fellow IWCCW alumni Gary Apollo at West Warwick High School.
 He also joined the 2007 Great Outdoors Tour the following summer.
 On August 25, The Pink Assassin was defeated by "Defenseman" Derek Molhan in Pawtucket.
 A month later, The Pink Assassin returned to the city where he and Iraqnid lost to Amazin Jay and Shane Simons.
 At Power Fest 2008, The Pink Assassin joined Maniacal Mark and Mr. Wrestling IV in a losing effort against Amazin Jay, Derek Molhan and Gary Apollo in West Warwick, Rhode Island.
-On June 1, The Pink Assassin lost to Doug Sommers at Nathanael Greene School.
+On June 1, The Pink Assassin lost to Doug Sommers at Nathanael Greene Elementary School in Pawtucket, RI.
 On August 2, 2008, The Pink Assassin and Mr. Wrestling VI beat Amazin Jay and Doug Summers via disqualification in Valley Falls, Rhode Island.
 He unsuccessfully challenged Derek Molhan for the PLW New England Championship a week later at Diamond Hill Park in Valley Falls.
 A week later The Pink Assassin was involved in a 9-man Olympic battle royal also involving Amazin Jay, Derek Molhan, Evan Siks, Gary Apollo, Matt Storm, Nicholas Night, Shane Simons, and Stuart The Dollmaker.
 In September, he was among the wrestlers in attendance at the funeral of Killer Kowalski in Malden, Massachusetts.
 The Pink Assassin returned to PLW three years later for the 2011 Great Outdoors Tour.
 On September 24, 2011, he was defeated by Sgt.
 Muldoon at Lees Pond Park in South Attleboro, Massachusetts.